KiwiFlavoredApollo/cobblemon-armors/README.md

 1. Have at least one Poison-type Pokémon
 2. Does not have any Psychic-type Pokémon

+## Team Rainbow Rocket

+Gives Resistance when the player is wearing the full set of Team Rocket Armor with following conditions:

+1. Have Fire-type, Grass-type and Water-type Pokémon

 ## Team Plasma

+Gives Resistance when the player is wearing the full set of Team Rocket Armor with following conditions:

+1. Have at least one Electric-type Pokémon
+2. Does not have any Ground-type Pokémon

+## Team Neo Plasma

 Gives Resistance when the player is wearing the full set of Team Rocket Armor with following conditions: